pitastrudl/wekanwiki/REST-API-Role.md

+# Disclaimer

+This page tries to be as up to date as possible.
+If you see something wrong here, feel free to update the page and help other people like you, that greatly depends on our APIs.
+If you don't feel comfortable doing this kind of changes, please contact us by creating an [issue](https://github.com/wekan/wekan/issues/new).

 ## Add New Board Member with Role
 This example adds with normal role.
 See examples below for other roles.
 ```